ronniedege/superpy/README.md

 The report will show the total revenue per product and the total revenue per day, within the given time frame.

 The optional export contains all raw data from within the given time frame.
-No grouping or calcultions will be done.
+No grouping or calculations will be done.

 Example command for generating a revenue report: